Last Updated on October 15, 2021

 Shady Grove Fertility Blog

-About this blog: Run by the Shady Grove Fertility treatment center, this incredibly resourceful fertility and IVF blog is updated regularly – multiple times per week.
+About: Run by the Shady Grove Fertility treatment center, this incredibly resourceful fertility and IVF blog is updated regularly – multiple times per week.
 You can search the blog by keyword, and if you search for the keyword IVF, you’ll find 480 posts on the subject (at the time this article was written).

-Topics covered include IVF success tips, success rates and research studies, and discussions about egg donation, freezing, and treatment programs that increase likelihood of pregnancy.
+Topics covered include IVF success tips, success rates and research studies, and discussions about egg donation, freezing, and treatment programs that increase the likelihood of pregnancy.
 What you won’t find here are deeply personal stories or specific infertility journeys.
 This is really an informative blog focused on solutions and treatments rather than stories.
 Ideally, this is the most helpful kind of IVF blog to spend reading when your treatments are just starting, or haven’t begun yet and you’re debating whether or not to use IVF.

 Shady Grove Fertility is a fertility clinic, though, and not an independent resource.
 Some of their posts are specific to their facility and their treatment programs.
 It may be useful, though, to see what options are out there.
 Then you can discuss them with your doctor or RE.